What's

 pressure canning?

-Pressure canning is the best method for safe food preservation.
-Safe means that you kill all harmful bacteria during canning.
-So also the botulism bacteria.
-Because canning kills harmful bacteria, you can keep the food you preserve in this way for at least a year.
-Just on the shelf and not specifically in a freezer.
+Pressure canning is the best method for safely preserving food.
+"Safe" means that you kill all harmful bacteria during the canning process, including botulism.
+Because canning kills these harmful bacteria, you can keep the food you preserve this way for at least a year.
+Simply on the shelf instead of in a freezer.

-Pressure canning works with a special pan, a pressure canner.
-A pressure canner resembles a pressure cooker.
-There is an important difference: with a pressure canner you can see on the pressure gauge how high the pressure is that has built up inside the canner.
-You need the information about the pressure for safe conservation.
+Pressure canning uses a special pot, the pressure canner.
+A pressure canner is similar to a pressure cooker, although there's one important difference: with a pressure canner, you can read the pressure inside the canner.
+This pressure information is essential for safe canning.

-If you want to preserve food with a low acidity, such as vegetables, meat and fish, pressure canning is the only safe method.
+If you want to preserve foods with a low acidity, such as vegetables, meat and fish , pressure canning is the only safe method.

-After the preserving time appropriate for the food in your canner has passed, remove the canner from the stove.
-During cooling, the jars automatically create a vacuum.
-It works like this: while heating, the contents of the pot expand.
-This pushes all the oxygen out of the pot.
-When the jar cools, the contents shrink again, pulling the lid down and creating a vacuum.
-This ensures that the jar is sealed airtight and your preserved food remains stable.
+When the jars cool after pressure canning, they automatically create a vacuum .
+This works like this: during heating, the contents of the jar expand, forcing all the oxygen out of the jar.
+As the jar cools, the contents shrink again, pulling the lid down and creating a vacuum.
+This seals the jar airtight, preserving your preserved food.

 How works